pchat-imm/o-ran-e2-kpm/README.md

 PDU Session Establishment successful.
 IP: 10.45.1.2 RRC NR reconfiguration successful.
 ```
+This is 1 UE (rnti = 4601) but with three different ping windows
 log of gNB when have 3 pings windows
 - 1 ping: brate ~ 12k+
 - 2 ping: brate ~ 24k+